 - Or, other prescribed remediation may be applied

 Depending on your own situation, it may not be most effective to encrypt everything sent to the cloud.
 Use your DLP solution to apply the appropriate remediation automatically according to your established policies for that particular information and where it is being stored or transmitted:

 - Policies dictate action for specific data elements

 - Alternatives may add burden of needless repetitive encryption and decryption

 Are you ready for your next security audit?
 Our checklist has 12 questions to help you prepare.

-Allscripts, one of the larger electronic health records (EHR) vendors in the U.S., is continuing to grapple with a ransomware attack.6 Steps to Moving Patient Data to the Cloud Securely using DLP
+Allscripts, one of the larger electronic health records (EHR) vendors in the U.S., is continuing to grapple with a ransomware attack.7 Steps for Preparing to Move Patient Data to the Cloud

 The following steps will help any healthcare organization make appropriate decisions when determining if they are ready to move regulated information to the Cloud.